Thessaloniki: Ano Poli

 Ano Poli (also called Old Town and literally the Upper Town) is the heritage-listed district north of Thessaloniki's city centre that was not engulfed by the great fire of 1917 and was declared a UNESCO World Heritage Site through the ministerial actions of Melina Merkouri, during the 1980s.
-It consists of Thessaloniki's most traditional part of the city, still featuring small stone-paved streets, old squares and homes featuring old Greek and Ottoman architecture.
+It is the most traditional part of the city, still featuring small stone-paved streets, old squares and homes featuring old Greek and Ottoman architecture.
 It is the favourite area of Thessaloniki's poets, intellectuals and bohemians.

 Ano Poli is also the highest point in Thessaloniki and as such, is the location of the city's acropolis, its Byzantine fort, the Heptapyrgion, a large portion of the city's remaining walls, and with many of its additional Ottoman and Byzantine structures still standing.
 With the capture of Thessaloniki by the Ottomans in 1430, after a lengthy siege of the city from 1422 to 1430, the Ottomans settled in Ano Poli.
 This geographical choice was attributed to the higher level of Ano Poli, which was convenient to control the rest of the population remotely, and the microclimate of the area, which favoured better living conditions in terms of hygiene compared to the areas of the centre.

 Today, the area provides access to the Seich Sou Forest National Park and features panoramic views of the whole city and the Thermaic Gulf.
 On clear days Mount Olympus, at about 100 km away across the gulf, can also be seen towering the horizon.